WRIC-TV: Subchannels

 The station's digital signal is multiplexed:

 On November 1, 2011, WRIC-TV ceased to carry The Country Network on the station's 8.2 subchannel after Young terminated their deal with TCN and dropped the channel on all of its stations that carried it.
-After Young made a deal to carry ABC's Live Well Network, it launched on June 1, 2012 on WRIC's 8.2 subchannel.
-On May 30, 2015 at 4:00 a.m., WRIC-TV (along with all other former-Young Broadcasting stations who were carrying it) ceased to carry Live Well Network on the station's 8.2 subchannel.
+After Young made a deal to carry ABC's Live Well Network, it launched on June 1, 2012, on WRIC's 8.2 subchannel.
+On May 30, 2015, at 4:00 a.m., WRIC-TV (along with all other former-Young Broadcasting stations who were carrying it) ceased to carry Live Well Network on the station's 8.2 subchannel.
 On November 1, 2015, WRIC-TV began carrying Ion Television on its 8.2 subchannel.
 On February 3, 2016, WRIC-TV began carrying GetTV on its 8.3 subchannel (now seen on WFWG-LD's 30.3 subchannel as of February 7, 2021).
 On October 25, 2017, WRIC-TV began carrying Laff on its 8.4 subchannel.

 On April 11, 2022, WRIC-TV began hosting WUPV's 65.4 and 65.5 subchannels, as a result of WUPV converting to ATSC 3.0; in turn, WUPV simulcasts WRIC-TV in the ATSC 3.0 broadcast standard.

 Analog-to-digital conversion

-WRIC-TV shut down its analog signal, over VHF channel 8, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 22.
-Through the use of PSIP, digital television receivers continue to display the station's virtual channel as its former VHF analog channel 8.
+WRIC-TV ended regular programming on its analog signal, over VHF channel 8, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 22, using virtual channel 8.

 As part of the SAFER Act, WRIC-TV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.